-Voyage on the Spirit of Tasmania
+Voyage on The Spirit of Tasmania

 The vehicle and passenger ferries named Spirit of Tasmania I and II cross Bass Strait overnight between Melbourne on the mainland of Australia and Devonport in Tasmania.
-Offering an alternative to flying (albeit a longer trip), there is the optional bonus of bringing your own car/caravan/boat and lots of extra luggage for a touring holiday.
+Offering an alternative to flying (albeit a longer trip) there is the optional bonus of bringing your own car/caravan/boat and lots of extra luggage for a touring holiday.

-Spirit of Tasmania: an Early Morning Arrival
+Spirit of Tasmania: Early Morning Arrival

 One thing I must point out, the morning wake up call via the public intercom right next to your head, is a VERY early one.
 Sluggish passengers cannot just ignore the perky alarm: “and the temperature outside today is…” because they leave a local broadcast running with no volume switch.
 Intermittent reminders that there will be a mass exodus and you’d better be packed into your car ready to start your engine, also mean a quick, high-tension shower.
-Heaven forbid if you wanted to enjoy a buffet breakfast – you’d have to rise at 5:00am!!
+Heaven forbid if you wanted to enjoy a buffet breakfast – you’d have to rise at 5:00am!
 No thanks.

-If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
-If you really like this article, and you want others to see it, you can choose one of the “share” options below.
+If you like this article about Tasmania, and you’d like to read more… just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
+If you really like this article and you want others to see it, you can choose one of the “share” options below.
 We’d love that!

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.